bentrevett/numberworld/README.md

     <img src="https://github.com/bentrevett/rl-grounding/blob/master/fog-noise.png">
 </p>

-A successful agent must *recognize* objects in the raw pixel state, *explore* the environment when objects are obscured by fog, *ground* each concept in the instruction to actions and visual elements, and *navigate* to the correct object.
+A successful agent must *recognize* objects in the raw pixel observation, *explore* the environment when objects are obscured by fog, *ground* each concept in the instruction to actions and visual elements, and *navigate* to the correct object.

 A random agent is provided, which reaches the correct object ~10% of the time with the default environment settings.